Chapter 3 : Do you want to put a bet on that?

-The weather had been unpredictable for weeks, finally deciding to become hot and humid over the last few days, the Prophet had mentioned that it was the hottest July for years and was likely to continue its heat wave over the entire month.
+The weather had been unpredictable for weeks, finally deciding to become hot and humid over the last few days.
+The Prophet had mentioned that it was the hottest July for years and was likely to continue its heat wave over the entire month.
 Roxanne would normally welcome the heat, but today she didn’t want to be sweating her ass off whilst she watched the match against the Tutshill Tornados and Pride of Portree.
 It was the second match of the tournament, the first match took place yesterday, but as Roxanne was at training she was unable to make it.

 She wasn’t supposed to be in here, but as the box was currently under refurbishment and as a result, out of use to the families and friends of Quidditch players and sponsors, for whom they would normally be reserved for.
 In this case it was the families and friends of the Pride of Portree and the Tutshill Tornados.

-She wasn’t sure why she was sneaking around, she was allowed to go to other matches and watch the games as the federation and teams didn’t really frown upon it, so long as you didn’t cause any trouble.
+She wasn’t sure why she was sneaking around.
+She was allowed to go to other matches and watch the games as the federation and teams didn’t really frown upon it, so long as you didn’t cause any trouble.
 Although there was normally a ban on having certain teams watching others, but mainly due to the violence that could happen at these matches.
-Roxanne would have been sitting in one of the other boxes, but she had arrived late, having trouble finding her wand so that she could apparate up to Portree in Scotland, she had left her wand on her kitchen counter and it had taken her a lot longer than she cared to admit to find it.
+Roxanne would have been sitting in one of the other boxes, but she had arrived late, having trouble finding her wand so that she could apparate up to Portree in Scotland.
+She had left her wand on her kitchen counter and it had taken her a lot longer than she cared to admit to, to find it.
 She had decided that after she had watched this match, that she would visit the Hogsmeade branch of her father’s shop, deciding that as she was in Scotland already it wouldn’t take that long to get there.

-She didn’t particularly want to make a scene because of her lateness, so chose to just find a quiet place to watch the match.
+Roxanne didn’t particularly want to make a scene because of her lateness, so chose to just find a quiet place to watch the match.
 She was thankful that she had stumbled across this empty box, although she would have to be careful what she touched or sat on, as well as making sure she wasn’t seen at the front of the box, she didn’t really want to be kicked out.

 The match had already started when she had arrived and taken her seat.
 She watched as the players flew across the pitch, hearing the commentator calling out the names of a Chaser that had just scored a goal.
-It didn’t take Roxanne long to find the Beaters on the field, she liked to watch other Beaters playing, hoping that she could get some tips on where she might be going wrong.
+It didn’t take Roxanne long to find the Beaters on the field.
+She liked to watch other Beaters playing, hoping that she could get some tips on where she might be going wrong.

 “Weasley, I was not expecting you to be here.”
 She heard from behind her.
 Roxanne gave a groan as she realised that she had been caught in the box, before realising just who it was that had caught her.
 She turned around to see that Jason Turner was smiling at her and was walking towards where she had sat on one of the free chairs.
-She saw that he was wearing a pair of dark blue shorts and a gray T-shirt, both of which showed off his broad and toned build, Roxanne tried not to stare at him as she looked back up at his eyes.
+She noticed that he was wearing a pair of dark blue shorts and a grey T-shirt, both of which showed off his broad and toned build, Roxanne tried not to stare at him as she looked back up at his eyes.
 Jason was smirking at her.

 “I wasn’t expecting you to be here either.
 Why are you here?”
 Roxanne asked, hoping that Jason didn’t say anything about her checking him out before.
-She ran her hands over her pale blue summer dress to smooth away nonexistent creases as she tried to look away from him, but she couldn’t help glancing back up at him.
+She ran her hands over her pale blue summer dress, to smooth away nonexistent creases, as she tried to look away from him.
+But she couldn’t help glancing back up at him.

-“I’ve been here since the beginning; I just needed to take a quick stop in the gents.”
+“I’ve been here since the beginning.
+I just needed to take a quick stop in the gents.”
 Jason stated, raising an arm and jerking his thumb to the door behind him.

 Roxanne tried not to think about how nice his arms looked.
 It was obvious to an outsider that he would be a Beater, he had a big enough upper body build to be one.
 That and Roxanne knew that he liked to work out a lot, to improve his performance on the pitch and probably his ability to pull more girls.
-This thought was enough to break the spell that Jason seemed to have on her, she felt her nose screw up as Jason took a seat next to her and turned to grin down at her.
+This thought was enough to break the spell that Jason seemed to have on her.
+She felt her nose screw up as Jason took a seat next to her and turned to grin down at her.